 *Students may petition to add a course by following the instructions on the IAS FAQs webpage.

-Language Requirement for the Major in International Affairs/International and Area Studies: All IAS majors must satisfy a foreign language requirement that entails the successful completion of four semesters of a language appropriate to their concentration while at Washington University.
-For some students, this may mean the first four semesters of a language; for others who place into advanced language classes, and with approval from IAS language faculty, this may include literature, culture, oral communication and linguistic courses in the target language, once they complete the basic language sequence.
-Advanced courses in literature, social sciences and culture used to satisfy this requirement may be counted as advanced credit for IAS majors as long as they are cross-listed with IAS or approved for IAS study abroad credit and are not applied toward a language major or minor.
-A maximum of two of these classes may be completed while abroad on a Washington University approved program in the target language (may be within the same semester abroad).
+Language Requirement for the Major in International Affairs/International and Area Studies: All IAS majors must satisfy a foreign language requirement that entails the successful completion of one language appropriate to their concentration while at Washington University.
+For some students, this may mean the first four semesters of a language; for others who place into advanced language classes, and with approval from IAS language faculty, this may include literature, culture, oral communication and linguistic courses in the target language, once such students complete the basic language sequence.
+These four semesters are in addition to the 36 units of course work outlined above, and thus advanced courses in literature and culture used to satisfy the four-semester language requirement may not also be counted as advanced credit for the IAS major.
 Native speakers of a foreign language must satisfy the four-semester requirement in another language appropriate to their concentration.
 Heritage speakers must seek appropriate placement by the coordinator of the language program and complete the four-semester requirement.